This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

 You can also rent standup paddleboards, aqua bikes, kayaks, and surfing apparatus in Rainbow Marina.

 A visit to Long Beach is incomplete without savoring its fresh seafood.

 Home to a beautiful two-story wine cellar, Parker’s Lighthouse offers an exquisite fine dining experience in Long Beach.

 It is known for its mesquite-grilled fresh seafood and spectacular views of the Long Beach Harbour from every table!

-The restaurant has an extensive menu of innovative dishes made from the freshest of seafood.
+The restaurant has an extensive menu of innovative dishes from the freshest seafood.